 The second example expresses vulnerability and opens space for connection.

 Replace reactive patterns with intentional, solution-focused choices.
-Below are examples that help rewire how your relationship responds to conflict.
+Examples that help rewire how your relationship responds to conflict:

 |---|---|